inlife/nexrender/README.md

 ### Custom Actions

-To add a custom action, pre- or post-render one, all you need to do is to create a at least single file, that is going to return a function with promise.
+To add a custom pre- or post-render action, all you need to do is to create a at least single file, that is going to return a function with promise.

 ```js
 // mymodule.js